loomio/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 Make an invitation of thread/group participants, letting them know the quickest way to engage and where it goes next.

-## Maintain a safe environment

-> A [study of more than 180 teams within Google](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) tells us that the number one factor in team performance is **psychological safety**.

-Respectful disagreement is essential to finding the best solution for the group, but it can be challenging work.
-For real discussion to happen, you must hold space for differing opinions.
-Help people express themselves, in a way that allows others to express themselves too.

-**Raise the bandwidth:** If someone is distressed, being too disruptive, or is in a minority opinion they feel strongly about, it’s a good indication that a phone conversation – or, even better, a face-to-face – might help.

-For more guidance, see the section of our handbook on [conflict](https://loomio.coop/conflict_resolution.html/?utm_campaign=having-discussions-help-pg&utm_term=help).

 ## Getting attention

 Effective use of Loomio means knowing how and when to get attention from the group.